 How To Make Healthy Banana Cake

-To make this easy Healthy Banana Cake all we use is a blender!
+To make this Healthy Banana Cake, just use a good, powerful blender!

 Image of a piece of Healthy Banana Cake.